Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_vindicator_target_suicide_success       1       // Whether the vindicator's killer killing themselves should count as a win for the vindicator ttt_vindicator_kill_on_fail                 1       // Whether the vindicator should be killed if they fail to kill their target ttt_vindicator_kill_on_success              0       // Whether the vindicator should be killed after they kill their target
+ttt_vindicator_target_suicide_success       1       // Whether the vindicator's killer killing themselves should count as a win for the vindicator ttt_vindicator_kill_on_fail                 1       // Whether the vindicator should be killed if they fail to kill their target ttt_vindicator_kill_on_success              0       // Whether the vindicator should be killed after they kill their target ttt_vindicator_can_see_jesters              0       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to vindicators when they are on the independent team ttt_vindicator_update_scoreboard            0       // Whether vindicators show dead players as missing in action when they are on the independent team

 // ----------------------------------------